oaimli/SciTrek/README.md

 We are going to release the code and data later.
 Stay tuned!

-If you are interested in test your model with our benchmark now, please contact miao.li@ed.ac.uk.
+If you are interested in testing your model with our benchmark or use our constructed training data in your long-context post-training, please contact miao.li@ed.ac.uk.